-A Message from James McGrath Morris, co-founder
+A note from James McGrath Morris, co-founder of BIO:

-If you write biographies, or are thinking of writing one; if you make biopics, or are thinking of making one; if you produce radio documentaries on people’s lives, or are thinking of producing one; or, if you simply are a devoted reader of biographies, Biographers International Organization is the place for you.
-It is the only organization of its kind, completely devoted to all aspects of the art and craft of biography.”
+“If you write biographies, or are thinking of writing one; if you make biopics, or are thinking of making one; if you produce radio documentaries on people’s lives, or are thinking of producing one; or, if you simply are a devoted reader of biographies, Biographers International Organization is the place for you.
+BIO is the only organization of its kind completely devoted to all aspects of the art and craft of biography.”

-A Brief History of Biographers International Organization
+A Brief History of BIO